catchorg/Catch2/docs/filtering-execution-path.md

   entered only once.
 * `./tests qux -p g:1 -p c:i=1` results in 1 assertion, as the dynamic section filter is incompatible with the generator filter.
-* `./tests qux -p c:A` results in 2 assertions **and a skipped test case**, unlike the old-behaviour where it was
+* `./tests qux -p c:A` results in 2 assertions **and a skipped test case**.
-  This is because the generator si sibling to section "A", and thus reads the same section filter.
+  This is because the generator is sibling to section "A", and thus reads the same section filter.
 However, it is not a section and as thus cannot proceed.
 * `./tests qux -p c:i=2` results in 1 assertion **and a skipped test case**.